vekatze/neut/book/src/modality-and-memory.md

 e2
 ```

-This explains why the type of `e1` must be restricted to some extent; those restrictions are from `quote`.
+This explains why the result type of a `let-on` had to be restricted to some extent: the restriction is from `quote`.

 ### Desugar: Embodying